 The Seventh Workshop on Language-Theoretic Security (LangSec) at the IEEE CS Security & Privacy Workshops solicits contributions related to the growing field of language-theoretic security.
+To reduce the fatique of attending virtual events, this year's LangSec workshop will span over two days, with 4 to 5 hours on each day.

 In a nutshell, since any software that processes inputs is, in fact, an interpreter, and any inputs are thus its programs, input validation is not essentially different from program verification.
 To be trustworthy, input validation must therefore be grounded in models that describe precisely what the properties of valid inputs are.
 Luckily, such models exist, and can be made accessible to regular developers.